-The master of literary horror and suspense Stephen King once said, “There’s no harm in hoping for the best as long as you’re prepared for the worst.”
-These words of wisdom are apropos in most aspects of life, especially when it comes to cybersecurity matters for your organization.
+Prepare for the worst – These words of wisdom are apropos in most aspects of life, especially when it comes to cyber security matters for your organization.

 Having to deal with the aftermath of a data breach can be far more terrifying than the scariest Stephen King novel.
 What’s more, the threat of a data breach is not purely fiction, in fact, odds are, it can be a frightening reality.
 According to the Ponemon Institute in its 2017 Data Breach Study, the odds of a reoccurring data breach for an organization is nearly one in four.
 Now consider that the odds of dying in a motor vehicle accident in the coming twelve months is about one in nine thousand.

 According to the 2017 Annual Data Breach Year-End Review by the Identity Theft Resource Center, there were 1,579 breaches last year.
 That equates to a 44.7% increase over the record high figures as reported for 2016.
 As a result of those breaches, 158 million social security numbers were exposed.
 The chance of your company experiencing a data breach is very real, and so is the potential liability.
 Just because you experience a data breach does not infer you are liable however, as long as you demonstrate a duty of care in regards to protecting your network and data.
 This doesn’t mean you have to spend half your budget on cyber security.
 It does require you to take the security measures that a reasonable person would have initiated in order guard against a data breach.
 Duty of care helps define the balance between what security measures are necessary to prevent foreseeable harm to others without posing an unreasonable burden upon the business itself.
 It is the responsibility to meet an obligated “duty of care” that will be the centerpiece of any sort of resulting litigation.